12 Things You Need to Know About Your Nest Thermostat

 A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — saving you money in the process.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — keeping costs down in the process.

 That’s why more people are looking to add devices like a Nest to their HVAC system.
-To add one to your home, get in touch with an expert for smart thermostat installation in the Bay Area.
+To add one to your home, call your nearest expert for smart thermostat installation in The Bay Area.

 • Reset: A reset erases some or all of your settings.
-In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they're moving out and prefer to erase any personal details from the Nest before leaving it behind for the next resident.
+For the most part, homeowners will perform a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it for the next homeowner.

-If you want to perform a reset, it helps to record existing temperature settings so you have them if they get erased.
-Next, locate Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+To reset, it helps to record existing temperature settings so you have them if they get erased.
+Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-• Restart: Turns your Nest off and starts it back up while remembering your settings.
-You can also press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.
+• Restart: Turns your Nest off before rebooting it with your settings.
+Another method is to press the outside of the Nest and hold it there until it goes black, at which point you can remove your hand.

-• Schedule: This reset setting clears your entire temperature schedule—including for your hot water, if that has been connected to your Nest.
-By choosing this kind of reset, you’ll need to create a new schedule or wait while your Nest learns your schedule.
+• Schedule: This type of reset clears all scheduling information—including for your hot water, if you've connected it to your Nest.
+If you choose this, you’ll have to input a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi